Wirecloud/grunt-wirecloud/README.md

 >**NOTE**: If this option is set to false and the component already exists, nothing will be done.

 #### options.public
-Type: `Boolean`
+Type: `Boolean` | `null`
-Default value: `false`
+Default value: `null`

-Uploads the Mashable Application Component and makes it available to all users.
+Configure public visibility of the uploaded Mashable Application Component.
+If this value is `true` the uploaded MAC will be configure to be available to all the users.
+If `false` the MAC will be available only to the configured `users` and `groups`.

+If `null`, the server will chose the default value for this parameter.
+This means that uploaded MACS will be public when uploading it into a wirecloud catalogue instance and private when uploading into a WireCloud platform instance.

+This parameter may require permissions on the target server.

 ### Flags